qdm12/courses/Cloud computing/Session 1/readme.md

     bosh log-in
     ```

-1. Check the last 3 lines of *cf-deployment.yml*:
+1. Check the last line of *cf-deployment.yml*:

     ```bash
-    cat cf-deployment.yml
+    tail -1 cf-deployment.yml
     ```

     Note the version number, say it is `3541.2`.